Luke-Nicklin/fat-boys-pizza/TESTING.md

 # Bugs

 The are currently no known bugs associated with the website.
 All errors have been fixed and the website is running as designed.
-The only issue I have come across is a warning message ?: (account.W001) ACCOUNT_LOGIN_METHODS conflicts with ACCOUNT_SIGNUP_FIELDS' that appeared during unit testing.
+The only issues I have come across are:

+- The warning message ?: (account.W001) ACCOUNT_LOGIN_METHODS conflicts with ACCOUNT_SIGNUP_FIELDS' that appeared during unit testing.
 Despite numerous attempts at resolving the issue, I could not run the tests without seeing this warning.

+- The home page Best Practices low socre on a lighthouse report.
+This is due to the way Google are looking to treat user's experience with third-party cookies in the future.
+This is currently not something I can fix.